-1. The driver shall attempt to correct the misbehavior of the passenger(s)

-- 2. If the passenger refuses to comply with a reasonable request, the driver will report the incident to the Director or designee upon returning to the Transportation Department.
+- 1. The driver shall attempt to correct the misbehavior of the passenger(s) - 2.
+If the passenger refuses to comply with a reasonable request, the driver will report the incident to the Director or designee upon returning to the Transportation Department.
 The notification shall be made in writing on the School Bus Safety Report and parent contact will be attempted. - 3.
 The Director or designee shall investigate the incident and notify the driver of the action taken. - 4.
 The student will be given a copy of the report to take home for the parent's signature and return one copy to the driver. - 5.
 A conference involving the Director or designee, the student(s), the driver and parent(s) may be necessary. - 6.
 The Director or designee may suspend the student's bus-riding privileges.
-If such a suspension occurs, the parent(s) or guardian and principal will be notified prior to the effective time of the suspension so that other transportation arrangements can be made by the parent/guardian. - 7.
-In the case of serious misconduct that endangers the safety of other passengers or the driver, the student(s) will be removed from the bus by any school official or law enforcement assistance; the principal and parent(s) shall be notified of the situation as soon as possible. - 8.
+If such a suspension occurs, the parent(s) or guardian and principal will be notified prior to the effective time of the suspension so that the parent/guardian can make other transportation arrangements. - 7.
+In the case of serious misconduct that endangers the safety of other passengers or the driver, any school official will remove the student from the bus or law enforcement assistance; the principal and parent(s) shall be notified of the situation as soon as possible. - 8.
 Students in grades 5-12 who are involved in a fight and/or cited for a category IV offense(s) will be turned over to a campus administrator for discipline action as outlined in the Student Handbook for the respective campus.